SHRED: 3D Shape Region Decomposition with Learned Local Operations: Method

 We provide a visual overview of our method in Figure \ref{fig:overview}.
 SHRED contains three learned modules that perform region modifications: a split module that splits a region (Section \ref{sec:met_split}, blue box) , a fix module that fixes part boundaries between regions (Section \ref{sec:met_fix}, green box), and a merge module that decides when neighboring regions should be merged together (Section \ref{sec:met_merge}, orange box).
 As we are interested in using SHRED to generate decompositions for out-of-distribution shapes, we design each module to operate on only region-local information.
 This encourages the operations to learn region-specific principals that generalize better than category-specific patterns \cite{Luo2020Learning}.
 Following \cite{Wang_2021_CVPR}, we represent 3D shapes as high-resolution point-clouds (100k points) sampled from a mesh-surface, in order to capture fine-grained geometry.
-SHRED first applies a naive strategy to decompose the shape into noisy regions, and then iteratively applies the split, fix, and merge modules to produce a high-quality part-respecting region decomposition.
-In all experiments, we create the naive region decomposition with a simple farthest-point sampling (FPS) clustering with 64 centroids.
-Further network architecture and training details are provided in the supplemental material.
+SHRED first applies a naive strategy to decompose the shape into noisy regions, and then sequentially applies the split, fix, and merge modules to produce a high-quality part-respecting region decomposition.

+In all experiments, we create the naive region decomposition with a simple farthest-point sampling (FPS) procedure with $K$ centroids (default $K = 64$).
+The split, fix and merge networks are all variants of PointNet++'s written in PyTorch \cite{qi2017pointnet++, pytorchpointnet++, paszke2017automatic}.
+Further network training details and hyper-parameters are provided in the supplemental material.